kentcdodds/bookshelf/INSTRUCTIONS.md

 ## Background

-There are many ways to style React applications, each approach comes with its own trade-offs, but ultimately all of them comes back stylesheets and inline styles.
+There are many ways to style React applications, each approach comes with its own trade-offs, but ultimately all of them come back to stylesheets and inline styles.

 Because we're using webpack, we can import css files directly into our